 Despite the changes that have occurred, the natural, historic and archaeological past can be experienced throughout the corridor.
 Over a dozen buildings and sites are considered eligible for listing on the National Register of Historic Places, and two – the Harper House in Montverde and Meadow Marsh in Tildenville, are already listed.

 The Byway bisects the scenic and historic campus of the Montverde Academy.
-An Indian mound is visible from the Byway.
 Remnants of extremely important Lake Wales Ridge scrub are scattered along the roadway and among the hills.

 Several species of endangered plants grow along the right of way.
 So far, 23 threatened, endangered, or species of special concern can still be found within the corridor.

 Another positive change has been the increased use of the Corridor for recreation.
 The Byway has become one of the most popular cycling routes in Florida.
 Bicyclists from around the world use the byway for training and touring, and several internationally recognized triathlons use the byway for the cycling route each year.

 The rolling hills, winding curves, and wide vistas are also extremely popular with large numbers of motorcyclists, antique car clubs, and Sunday drivers.